johnbillion/slurpetta/README.markdown

 A command line PHP script that downloads and updates a copy of the latest stable version of:

-* Every plugin in the [WordPress.org plugin directory](https://wordpress.org/plugins/) with at least 10,000 active installations
+* Every plugin in the WordPress.org directory with at least 10,000 active installations
-* Every theme in the [WordPress.org theme directory](https://wordpress.org/themes/) with at least 1,000 active installations
+* Every theme in the WordPress.org directory with at least 1,000 active installations
 * WordPress core latest and nightly

 As of March 2024 this is **around 2,500 plugins** and **700** themes.